btc/usd

 That’s it.
 Not so complex, agree?

 Programming is just a game.
-You have a goal and you have some weapons.
-Practice makes perfect, bit by bit you become a ninja.
+You have a goal, and you have some weapons.
+Practice makes perfect; bit by bit, you become a ninja.

-We need to know also:
+We also need to know the following:

 - more commands and their usage